Norfolk Community Outreach

 Classes are taught by FBI executives, senior special agents, and program managers.
 Potential candidates must be at least 21 years of age, must have no prior felony convictions, must live or work within the jurisdiction of the local FBI field office, and must pass a background check.

 Applications are submitted electronically.
 Due to high demand, the selection process is competitive and acceptance is not guaranteed.
-The application deadline for the Spring 2015 Citizens Academy is December 31, 2014.
+The application period for the Spring 2015 Citizens Academy is now closed.

 CREST (Community Relations Executive Seminar Training) Program